oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessments.html.markdown

 * `time_created_less_than` - (Optional) Search for resources that were created before a specific date.
 Specifying this parameter corresponding `timeCreatedLessThan` parameter will retrieve all resources created before the specified created date, in "YYYY-MM-ddThh:mmZ" format with a Z offset, as defined by RFC 3339.

 	**Example:** 2016-12-19T16:39:57.600Z
-* `triggered_by` - (Optional) A filter to return only security asessments that were created by either user or system.
+* `triggered_by` - (Optional) A filter to return only security assessments that were created by either user or system.
 * `type` - (Optional) A filter to return only items that match the specified security assessment type.